ContextLab/davos/paper/paper.md

 # More information

-Additional documentation, including more advanced usage instructions, implementation details, and other details may be found in the packages [README](https://github.com/ContextLab/davos/blob/main/README.md) file.
+Additional documentation, including more advanced usage instructions, implementation details, and other details may be found in the package's [README](https://github.com/ContextLab/davos/blob/main/README.md) file.